The following is an excerpt from Diane Ravitch’s book Reign of Error.

 8. Anthony Cody, “Obama Blasts His Own Education Policies,” Living in Dialogue (blog), Education Week, March 29, 2011; Sunlen Miller, “Obama on Wisconsin Budget Protests: ‘An Assault on Unions,’ ”ABC News, February 17, 2011; Nia- Malika Henderson and Peter Wallsten, “Obama Praises Jeb Bush on Education Reform,” The Washington Post, March 4, 2011; “Struggling Florida Schools Get More Time,” WCTV, July 19, 2011.

 9. Adam Peshek, “ALEC Responds to Ravitch Blog Post,” Education Week, May 15, 2012.
-Excerpted from Reign of Error by Diane Ravitch Copyright © 2013 by Diane Ravitch.
+Reign of Error by Diane Ravitch Copyright © 2013 by Diane Ravitch.
 Excerpted by permission of Knopf, a division of Random House LLC.
 All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.